foo123/modelview.js/manual.md

-// register custom view functions (which can be used in templates) in {funcName: function} format view.funcs( Object funcs );
+// register a view context (eg global functions and variables) which can be used in templates in {name: value} format view.context( Object funcs );